 Web applications need to have direct access to the backend database to be able to retrieve any information or save information to the database.
 The same applies to your customers.
 They need full access to your website.
 Therefore firewalls and other type of intrusion detection / prevention system will not block someone trying to exploit an SQL Injection vulnerability.
 The only way to check if your websites and web applications are vulnerable to SQL Injection is by scanning them with an automated web application security scanner such as Netsparker.

-Netsparker is a false positive free web application security scanner that can be used to identify web application vulnerabilities such as SQL Injection and Cross-site scripting in your web applications and websites.
+Netsparker is a dead-accurate and fully automated web application security scanner that can be used to identify web application vulnerabilities such as SQL Injection and Cross-site scripting in your web applications and websites.
 Download the trial version of Netsparker to find out if your websites are vulnerable.